Elevation Science Institute

 The Elevation Science Institute, formerly known as the Bighorn Basin Paleontological Institute, is a non-profit 501(c)(3) organization dedicated to paleontology and earth science research, education, and outreach.
 The organization conducts paleontological field work in the Bighorn Basin of Montana and Wyoming, largely focusing on vertebrates from the Mesozoic.
 Elevation Science is the official scientific and educational partner of Field Station: Dinosaurs.
-Elevation Science prepares fossils and reposits at the Cincinnati Museum Center, Museum of Natural History and Science.
+Elevation Science prepares fossils and repositories at the Cincinnati Museum Center, Museum of Natural History and Science.

 Programs

 Elevation Science runs a seven-week field expedition each summer in southern Montana to collect fossils of dinosaurs, other Mesozoic vertebrates, plants, and invertebrates.
 Field programs generally run from late June through mid-August.
 These field expeditions are open to sign-ups for individuals of all ages to learn about the geology, paleontology, and natural history of the region while aiding Elevation Science paleontologists in collecting fossils for research.
 For students, the program is available as a for-credit field paleontology course through Montana State University, Billings.

 From 2017 to 2019, Elevation Science also offered a dinosaur-themed summer camp program entitled Dinosaur Treasures in Our Backyard for children throughout rural Carbon County, Montana and in Cody, Wyoming.
 The program features several lessons and hands-on activities to teach children about dinosaurs, paleontology, and the fossil discoveries that have been made within their region.